grafana/google-sheets-datasource/docs/sources/setup/provisioning.md

 ### Private key from local file

-The Following example shows the provisioning of google sheets datasource plugin instance using the private key file stored in local. ( This feature is not available in Grafana Cloud )
+The Following example shows the provisioning of google sheets datasource plugin instance using a private key file stored locally.

+{{< admonition type="note" >}}
+This is not supported in hosted environments such as Grafana Cloud.
+{{< /admonition >}}

 **Example**